What is Inbound Marketing

 Inbound marketing is the way of the future in the marketing world.
 While billions of dollars are still spent on traditional interruptive marketing like TV and web ads, consumers are increasingly annoyed by them and able to avoid them.

-Inbound marketing is taking the marketing world by storm — do you want to ride that wave?
+The inbound marketing strategy is taking the marketing world by storm — do you want to ride that wave?
 Or be swept away by it?